-The level of C-reactive protein (CRP) is a protein made by the liver.
-The level of CRP increases when there's inflammation in your body.
-A simple blood test can be done to check your C-reactive protein level.
+C-reactive protein (CRP) is a protein made by the liver.
+The level of CRP increases when there's inflammation in the body.
+A simple blood test can check your C-reactive protein level.

 Why it's done

-Your doctor might order a CRP test to:
+Your health care provider might order a C-reactive protein test to:

-- Evaluate your risk of a second heart attack
+- Learn your the risk of a second heart attack.

 A note about CRP tests for heart disease

 A high level of hs-CRP in the blood has been linked to an increased risk of heart attacks.
-Also, people with a high level of hs-CRP who have had a heart attack are more likely to have another one compared with those with a normal hs-CRP level.
+Also, people who have had a heart attack are more likely to have another heart attack if they have a high hs-CRP level.
 But their risk goes down when their hs-CRP level is in the typical range.

-An hs-CRP test isn't recommended for everyone.
-The test doesn't show the cause of inflammation — and it's possible that a high level could mean the inflammation isn't affecting your heart, especially if the level is significantly higher than normal.
+An hs-CRP test isn't for everyone.
+The test doesn't show the cause of inflammation.
+So it's possible to have a high hs-CRP level without it affecting the heart.

 An hs-CRP test may be most useful for people who have a 10% to 20% chance of having a heart attack within the next 10 years.
 This is known as intermediate risk.
-A health care provider can determine your risk level using assessment scoring tests that consider your lifestyle choices, family history and current health status.
+A health care provider can determine your risk using tests that look at your lifestyle choices, family history and overall health.

 From Mayo Clinic to your inbox